-Quick note before you start reading; this post will mainly be focused on the Netherlands.
+A quick note before you start reading; this post will mainly be focused on fashion libraries in the Netherlands.

 Last year I wrote about the concept of renting your clothes through different platforms in the blog post called “Rent Your Way To sustainability”.
 This week I read an article in the newspaper (NRC) about a similar concept namely “Fashion Libraries”.
 This concept was first introduced in the Netherlands in 2014 when the first fashion library opened in Amsterdam.